Laila Soliman

-Laila Soliman (ليلى سليمان, born 1981) is an Egyptian writer and theater director living and working in Cairo.
+Laila Soliman (ليلى سليمان, born 1981) is an Egyptian writer and theater director from Cairo.

 She was born in Cairo and received a degree in theater and Arabic literature from the American University in Cairo in 2004.
 She received an MA in theater from the Academy of Theatre and Dance at the Amsterdam University of the Arts.
+She is currently a Visiting Associate Professor of Theater at New York University Abu Dhabi.

+Her work stems from an interest in the state of flux in the contemporary socio-political climate and its influence on individuals, relationships, and power structures.
+It relies on collective memories and personal histories as ways of bridging the gap between the official versions of events and intimate, individual experiences.
+Her performances have been shown in Egypt, Tunisia, Lebanon, Syria, India, South Africa, and various countries in Europe.
+She also creates multidisciplinary projects that tie installation and theater together.